Conductance measurements cannot distinguish crossed Andreev reflection from elastic co-tunneling in normal--superconductor--normal junctions

-Beyond the linear response regime the ECT and CAR probabilities modify in two ways~\cite{MaianiPRB2022}: (i) owing to the change of the quasiparticle energy $E$ and (ii) owing to the bias-related change of the potential landscape (referred to as self-gating below).
+Beyond the linear response regime the ECT and CAR probabilities modify in two ways~\cite{MaianiPRB2022}.
+One is due to the change of the quasiparticle energy $E$ and the other because of the bias-related change of the potential landscape (referred to as self-gating below).
 Thus the scattering probabilities acquire the energy and bias dependence of the form $T_{ij}^{\alpha\beta} = T_{ij}^{\alpha\beta}(E,V_1,V_2)$.
 The current $I_1$ is given by the integral over $E$ and the finite bias non-local conductance is obtained from its derivative $G_{12} = \partial I_1/\partial V_2$.
-Without the self-gating the bias dependencies drop from the $T_{ij}^{\alpha\beta}$ and one can still use the Eq.~(\ref{eq2.3}) with the CAR and ECT evaluated at $E=eV_2$, see the Appendix A and the sketch of Fig.~\ref{Fig1}.
-The dependence of the $G_{12}$ on $V_1$, however, cannot be explained without the self-gating.
-In the Appendix B we use a second-order expansion of the $T_{ij}^{\alpha\beta}(E,V_1,V_2)$ and derive the corresponding expression for $G_{12}$.
-We observe that a number of terms linear and quadratic in $V_1$ and $V_2$ are present among which only two terms are proportional to $V_1V_2$ and thus have a symmetry compatible with the Fig.~3f of the Ref.~\citep{Feng2025Long}.
-Notably, in the presence of self-gating the $G_{12}$ is no longer expressed via the CAR and ECT probabilities and additional terms are present.
+Without the self-gating the bias dependencies drop from the $T_{ij}^{\alpha\beta}$ and one can still use the Eq.~(\ref{eq2.3}) with the CAR and ECT evaluated at $E=eV_2$, as shown in the following argument.
+Following~\citep{Anantram1996Current} for the total current in lead 1 we have:

-The above analysis does not support the core idea of the authors of the Ref.~\citep{Feng2025Long} about the controllability of the ECT and CAR by the choice of the bias combination, which they believe is confirmed in Figs.~3d-g.
-The diagonal bias symmetry of $G_{12}$ on the $V_1$-$V_2$ plain observed in Fig.~3f and less ideally in Fig.~3e is a result of self-gating and required a certain degree of fine tuning to suppress bias contributions other than $\delta G_{12}\propto V_1V_2$ (and this is only within a second-order expansion).
-In Ref.~\citep{Feng2025Long} such a fine tuning was achieved with the gate voltage ($V_\mathrm{g}$).
-Indeed, the data of Fig.~4 and Fig.~5 measured as a function of $V_\mathrm{g}$ for $V_1=V_2$ exhibit odd and even bias symmetry and varying sign of the non-local conductances randomly, mostly inconsistent with the core idea.
-This indicates that the ECT and CAR probabilities fluctuate strongly as a function of $E$ and $V_\mathrm{g}$.

-Ref.~\cite{Feng2025Long} correlates the sign of the $G_{12}$ with a dominance of ECT or CAR, which is ambiguous in the presence of self-gating.
-In particular, $G_{12}>0$, that is a negative sign non-local conductance as defined in Ref.~\citep{Feng2025Long}, may not imply that the CAR process is stronger than the ECT process, see the Appendix B. Even more importantly, the approach of Ref.~\cite{Feng2025Long} has a fundamental shortcoming that the relative strength of the CAR and ECT cannot be determined from the transport measurement alone.
-Indeed, it follows from the Eqs.~(\ref{eq1.1}-\ref{eq1.2}) that the matrix $G_{ij}$ remains the same if the local probabilities ($i=j$) are decreased by some amount $\delta T$ and the non-local probabilities ($i\neq j$) are simultaneously increased by the same amount.
-Obviously, beyond the linear response $\delta T$ can become an arbitrary function of $E$, $V_1$ and $V_2$.